RaVeR76/BubbleBobbleBonkers/README.md

 I had to give up and move on.
 I will deffo come back to this one at a later date.

 * **Verdict**
-Nothing to Ver Dict at this momment in time.
+Nothing to Ver Dict at this moment in time.

 ### **Landscape View Issues**